Skip to content

 Workload Assessment and Planning

 Start by understanding what you want to get out of the integration.
-Azure Stack bridges the gap between an on-premises environment, or third-party data center, and the public cloud.
-Identify the use cases in your business where Azure Stack will be the most beneficial.
-For example, if you have certain data sovereignty needs, moving some of these workloads to Microsoft Azure Stack can improve performance and satisfy regulatory requirements.
+Azure Local bridges the gap between the public cloud and other environments, such as a third-party data center or on-premises infrastructure.
+Identify the specific use cases in your business where Azure Local will be the most beneficial.
+For example, if you have certain data sovereignty needs, moving some of these workloads to Microsoft Azure Local can improve performance and satisfy regulatory requirements.

-On the other hand, some workloads may benefit more from public cloud features, such as elasticity, on-demand scaling, and access to advanced services, such as artificial intelligence and machine learning (AI/ML) technologies.
+On the other hand, some workloads may benefit more from public cloud features, such as elasticity, on-demand scaling, and access to advanced cloud services like artificial intelligence and machine learning (AI/ML) technologies.

 Networking and Connectivity Architecture

-To integrate effectively, businesses need to engage in best practices for establishing connections between Azure Stack and Azure native which are:
+To integrate effectively, businesses need to engage in best practices for establishing connections between Azure Local and Azure native which are:

 • Secure